Mashrafe Mortaza: National team and early captaincy

 In early 2009, Ashraful's position as captain came under scrutiny and the BCB considered possible replacements.
 Mashrafe, wicket-keeper Mushfiqur Rahim, and all-rounder Shakib Al Hasan were identified as potential successors, but the board decided to let Ashraful remain as captain.
 Mashrafe was also reconfirmed as vice-captain.
 Following Bangladesh's early exit from the 2009 ICC World Twenty20, as a result of their defeat by Ireland, Mohammad Ashfraful's leadership was criticised, but stated that he wished to remain captain.
 In June 2009, the BCB relieved Ashraful of the captaincy so that he could focus on his batting and Mashrafe was appointed captain for the tours of the West Indies and Zimbabwe.
 Shakib Al Hasan replaced Mashrafe as vice-captain.

 In July 2009, Bangladesh toured the West Indies.
 Mashrafe's captaincy was off to a winning start in his first Test in charge when Bangladesh beat the West Indies.
 However, he injured his knee and was unable to take to the field on the final day, leaving Shakib Al Hasan to assume the captaincy and lead the team to a historic win; it was their first against the West Indies, their first overseas Test victory, and only their second Test win.
-This was achieved against a very inexperienced West Indies side as a result of a dispute between the West Indies Cricket Board and the West Indies Players' Association over pay.
+This was achieved against a very inexperienced West Indies team as a result of a dispute between the West Indies Cricket Board and the West Indies Players' Association over pay.
 The first XI had made themselves unavailable for selection and a new squad had to be chosen.
-Seven West Indies players made their Test debut in the match and the side was captained by Floyd Reifer who had played the last of his four Tests ten years earlier.
+Seven West Indies players made their Test debut in the match and the team was captained by Floyd Reifer who had played the last of his four Tests ten years earlier.

 Mashrafe's injury prevented him from taking part in the remainder of the tour and his replacement, Shakib Al Hasan, led Bangladesh to a 2–0 and 3–0 victories in the Test and ODI series respectively.
-The West Indies' dispute remained unsolved for the rest of Bangladesh's tour and the West Indies continued to field an inexperienced side.
+The West Indies' dispute remained unsolved for the rest of Bangladesh's tour and the West Indies continued to field an inexperienced team.
 The knee injury also ruled Mashrafe out of playing on the tour of Zimbabwe in August.
 In early August, Mashrafe travelled to Australia to undergo arthroscopic surgery on both knees; the expected recovery time from the operation was six weeks.
 Although Mashrafe was reinstated as Bangladesh's captain for the team's home ODI series against Zimbabwe in October 2009, he did not play in the series.
 His injury persisted, and he did not play competitive cricket from his injury in July 2009 until February 2010.